Funkyaron/RayEngine/README.md

 # RayEngine

-This is a just-for-fun project to learn a bit about raytracing.
+This is a just-for-fun project to learn a bit about raytracing and basically all computer graphics I am interested in.